joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 ```
 {: codeblock}

-You can also find your console URL by logging in to your OpenShift cluster and running the following command.
-Replace `<PROJECT_NAME>` with the name of your project:
+You can also find your console URL by logging in to your OpenShift cluster and running the following command:
 ```
 oc get routes -n <PROJECT_NAME>
 ```
+{:codeblock}
+Replace `<PROJECT_NAME>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.

 In the output of the command, you can see the URLs for the proxy and the console.
 You need to add `https://` to the beginning console URL to access the console.
 You do not need to add a port to the URL.

 In your browser, you can see the console login screen: